Elod Gyenge: Career and research contributions

-Elod Gyenge immigrated to Canada in 1993 and received his MASc in 1995 from the University of the British Columbia in Vancouver.
+Gyenge immigrated to Canada in 1993 and received his MASc in 1995 from the University of the British Columbia in Vancouver.
 He received his PhD from the University of British Columbia under the supervision of professor Colin Oloman.
 After Professor Oloman retired in 2001, he replaced his advisor's position as an assistant professor of electrochemical engineering.

-Elod Gyenge research program has been focus on discovering highly active, durable and cost-effective electrocatalysts nanomaterials and to integrate those catalyst particles with the electrode and cell designs of the electrochemical systems such as fuel cells or batteries to develop high-performance electrochemical devices and electrosynthesis processes.
+His research program focuses on discovering highly active, durable and cost-effective electrocatalysts nanomaterials and to integrate those catalyst particles with the electrode and cell designs of the electrochemical systems such as fuel cells or batteries to develop high-performance electrochemical devices and electrosynthesis processes.
 Only a selected commercially attractive systems are being studies at his research team including various fuel cells (H_{2}, borohydride, methanol, formic acid), metal-air and novel redox flow batteries (e.g., using CO_{2}), hydrogen peroxide electrosynthesis, graphene electrochemical synthesis and applications, and CO_{2}-based power sources.